Black-eyed Peas on New Years Day

 But the humble will inherit the land and enjoy abundant prosperity.
 Psalm 37:11 HSB

-The world will tell you it comes from a cooked pot of black-eyed peas.
+The world will tell you prosperity comes from a cooked pot of black-eyed peas on New Years Day.
 Our tradition in families differ, but cooking up a pot of these lovely legumes are a non-negotiable in southern families, ours is no different.
 I’ve misplaced my cookbook so this is my twist on the tradition.

 1 pound of black-eyed peas